Appie09/xml_parser/README.md

  - Two separate columns for badges “Critic” and “Editor” with boolean flags (1/0 or true/false), i.e. “is_critic” and “is_editor”

-P.S - i have masked my s3 connection details and the data is not available on a DB that you can access.
+i have masked my s3 connection details and the data is not available on a DB that you can access.
 I used my private resources for this but i am attaching some screenshots for references.
+Also, i did not load the whole data, only a chunk for the prototype.

 s3 bucket: